dime-worldbank/ulex/README.md

 > crash occurred near garden city on thika road on your way towards
 > roysambu.

-The tweet contains three location references: (1) garden city, (2) thika road and (3) roysambu, where ‘garden city’ is the name of multiple locations.
+The tweet contains three location references: (1) garden city, (2) Thika road and (3) roysambu, where ‘garden city’ is the name of multiple locations.
 Here, we are interested in extracting the location of the garden city location on Thika road that represents the crash site.

-**The Unique Location Extractor (ULEx) geoparses text to extract the unique location of events.** The algorithm takes advantage of contextual information contained within text (references to roads or administrate areas, such as neighborhoods) and determines which location references do not reference the event of interest and should be ignored.
-Moreover, the algorithm accounts for differences in spelling between how a user writes a location and how the location is captured in a dictionary of locations; users may use shorter, informal names while a location dictionary may just contain formal names.
+**The Unique Location Extractor (ULEx) geoparses text to extract the unique location of events.** The algorithm first determines which location references refer to the event of interest and which location references should be ignored.
+The algorithm them determines the location of the event by checking text against dictionaries of landmarks, roads, and areas (such as neighborhoods).
+Moreover, the algorithm accounts for differences in spelling between how a user writes a location and how the location is captured in a dictionary of locations; users may use short, informal names while a location dictionary may contain formal names.
 For example, a user may write *“crash near mathare center”*, while a landmark dictionary contains *“mathare social justice centre”*.

 This package was originally developed to extract locations of road traffic crashes from reports of crashes via Twitter, specifically in the